 Just like you, your boss has demands and concerns.
 To persuade him/her to be affirmative, your ideas will have to address these demands that are important to your boss.

 Joint brainstorming is the most efficient way to find ideas that satisfy everyone’s interests.
 It works best when you separate it from the commitment — first, create few possible solutions, and then decide among them.

 - Focus on Objective Criteria

 It is far comfortable to persuade someone to agree with your proposal if he/she sees how that proposal is firmly grounded on objective criteria.
 But, in case, you cannot persuade your boss to say yes, you need to have a strong backup plan.
 Part of preparation is making a specific action plan, so you know what you’ll do if you have to walk away from the negotiation.

 Chase Xero is the leading global specialist recruitment group in Mumbai, India.
-We are the experts in recruiting highly qualified, professional and skilled people across a wide range of specialised industries and professions.
+We are the experts in recruiting highly qualified, professional and skilled people across a wide range of specialised industries and professions like Social Media marketing & Digital Marketing in India.
 Our team of experts work with the job seekers and employers to place the right people in the right positions; we invest heavily in equipping our team with the skills to perform to the essential standards while developing their careers.

 To get in touch, click here